How Much is My Emergency Room Malpractice Case Worth?

 - The average payout for all emergency medicine claims is $330,000.
 This is right in line with the medical specialties average of $325,000.

-- The average settlement or verdict in emergency room malpractice misdiagnosis cases in 2013 was approximately $362,000, down from 383,000 in 2012.
+- The average settlement or verdict in emergency room malpractice misdiagnosis cases is approximately $362,000.
 Keep in mind these are payments made by the doctor or, more likely, the malpractice insurer.
 In 70% of the cases, the doctor gets out of the case on summary judgment, motion to dismiss, or is voluntarily released from the suit.
 (This statistic is a little misleading.
-ER doctors are often named in cases because the suit is being filed too close to the statute of limitations so the plaintiffs' attorneys want to make sure tha other defendants are going to blame the emergency room doctors.)
+ER doctors are often named in cases because the suit is being filed too close to the statute of limitations so the plaintiffs' attorneys want to make sure that other defendants are going to blame the emergency room doctors.)
 Misdiagnosis cases are the most common ER mistake claims.

 - Acute myocardial infarction emergency room physician malpractice cases that resulted in compensation averaged about $383,000.
 These are the second most common emergency healthcare provider negligence claims.